 Going to the dentist can be very expensive if you end up finding out that you need unexpected work.
-Even when dental insurance covers some costs, you might have to pay some procedures or costs out of pocket.
-In the U.S., 1 in 3 adults have no dental benefit coverage.
+Even when dental insurance covers some costs, you might have to pay for some procedures or costs out of pocket.
+In the U.S., 1 in 3 adults has no dental benefit coverage.
 When you consider that the cost of a filling can range anywhere from $100 to a few thousand dollars, finding out you have more work to do might leave you searching for assistance and a way to finance dental costs.

 According to the American Dental Association, dental care has the highest level of cost barrier when compared to other medical services.
-Fortunately, there are options to help you pay for unexpected dental costs, one of them is a dental loan.
+Fortunately, there are options to help you pay for unexpected dental costs; one of them is a dental loan.

 What Is a Dental Loan?

 A dental loan is a type of medical loan to help you finance dental work.
 A dental loan is a personal loan specifically used for any kind of dental procedure you need (or want) to get.
 A dental loan could be used for medically necessary work or for cosmetic dental work.
 Dental loans are not secured loans, which means you will not have to put up collateral, but your credit history and ability to pay the loan will be analyzed.

 According to the American Dental Association (ADA) Health Policy Institute, 40% of adults who avoid the dentist do so because of cost.

 Avoiding the dentist and not getting medical care when you need it can lead to more-serious long-term problems that cost more.
 If the reason for avoiding the dentist is a financial one, looking into a dental loan may be a really good solution.

 How To Get a Dental Loan